lbl-srg/obc/specification/source/cdl.rst

 Option *b)* is for translators that will remove the dependencies, such as ALC Eikon.
 In these programs, building operators would open the graphical panes and change the value in a ``Constant`` block.

-Using option *a)*, the translator will generate code such as the pseude-code below
+Using option *a)*, the translator will generate code such as the pseudo-code below

 .. code-block:: C